Wages or trade income

 - meal benefit

-In addition, the following fees are considered wages even if there is no employment relationship:
+In addition, the following fees are considered wages even if there is no employer-employee relationship:

 - fee for attending a meeting